-- Ensure that all Members and Observers of ELSA comply with the regulations of the association; - Prepare and distribute the State of the Network Inquiry at least 35 days before the opening of each regular International Council Meeting; - Solve the disputes arising between National Groups in the Network by means of dialogue when the respective parties cannot reach a mutual agreement amongst themselves and refer the case to ELSA International; - Update the ELSA website; - Prepare and send an Activity Report of the members of the International Board and their deputy officers in the last week of every month to the network's relevant mailing lists; - Ensure that all official publications of ELSA International are grammatically and syntactically correct by having undergone review before publication from a proofreading team under ELSA International; - Prepare useful manuals and handbooks and make them available to the Network; - ELSA International shall have a coaching system in place in order to help develop the National and subsequently the Local Groups of the Network: Every National Group is entitled to have a member of the International Board as its coach.
+- Ensure that all Members and Observers of ELSA comply with the regulations of the association; - Prepare and distribute the State of the Network Inquiry at least 35 days before the opening of each regular International Council Meeting; - Solve the disputes arising between National Groups in the Network by means of dialogue when the respective parties cannot reach a mutual agreement amongst themselves and refer the case to ELSA International; - Update the ELSA website; - Update the Annexes of the International Council Meeting Decision Book in order to further practical implementation of the Article(s) they are linked to; - Prepare and send a Monthly Report of the members of the International Board and their deputy officers by the last day of every month to the network's relevant mailing lists; - Ensure that all official publications of ELSA International are grammatically and syntactically correct by having undergone review before publication from a proofreading team under ELSA International; - Prepare useful manuals and handbooks and make them available to the Network; - ELSA International shall have a coaching system in place in order to help develop the National and subsequently the Local Groups of the Network: Every National Group is entitled to have a member of the International Board as its coach.
 The coach shall be appointed at the beginning of the new term of ELSA International and shall inform the National Group respectively; - Send out the call for the submission of the Local Group Reports to the Secretaries General of all National Groups before June 1st and receive them filled in before July 1st every year.
-The report shall include: - i. the name of each Local Group; - ii. the faculty/faculties in which each Local Group is based and covers; - iii. the postal address of each Local Group; - iv. the e-mail address of each Local Group; - v. the status of each Local Group as member or observer of the National Group; - vi. the date in which the Local Group acquired membership, if this happened during the last two years.
+The report shall include: - i. the name of each Local Group; - ii. the faculty/faculties in which each Local Group is based and covers; - iii. the postal address of each Local Group; - iv. the e-mail address of each Local Group; - v. the status of each Local Group as member or observer of the National Group;

+vi. the date in which the Local Group acquired membership, if this happened during the last two years.